carlengsksks/MexE402_Finals_Bool-Datinguinoo/README.md

 # MexE402_Finals_Bool-Datinguinoo
 # Tracking a Ball in a Video
+Use the HSV-based object detection code to track a colored ball in a recorded video.
 ## Ball tracking in a Volleyball Game: Choco Mucho vs. Petro Gazz

 ## Introduction